 in its schema, which is derived fromp{portal_id}_{object_name}

-For example, your request URL may look like the following:
+, your request URL could look like any of the following:

 https://api.hubapi.com/crm/v3/schemas/2-3465404